bup/bup/Documentation/bup-tick.1.md

 # NAME

-bup tick - wait for up to one second
+bup-tick - wait for up to one second

 # SYNOPSIS